The Xometry app works best with JavaScript enabled!

 Colored anodized parts

-The materials need to anodize aluminum are: an acid-resistant tank to hold the electrolyte, a DC power source to provide current, conductive wire to complete the circuit from the power source to the cathode and anode, and cathode (typically in the form of a lead sheet), cleaned & etched aluminum parts to serve as the anode, degreaser, etchant, and dye for coloring part after anodizing.
+In addition to the components mentioned earlier, you’ll need a DC power source to provide the current, a conductive wire to complete the circuit from the power source to both the anode and cathode, as well as a degreaser, etchant, and dye for coloring the part when you’re done.

 Image of a bead-blasted aluminum stand with a type ii blue anodized finish.